MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 <!-- :::remarks::: -->
 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+> [!IMPORTANT]
+> The [NuGet Authenticate](nuget-authenticate-v1.md) task is the new recommended way to authenticate with Azure Artifacts and other NuGet repositories.
+The `restore` and `push` commands of this .NET Core CLI task no longer take new features and only critical bugs are addressed.

 ### Why is my build, publish, or test step failing to restore packages?